risoflora/libsagui/README.md

 }
 ```

-The router support is isolated from the HTTP, so it can be used to route any path structure, for example:
+The router support is isolated from the HTTP feature, so it can be used to route any path structure, for example:

 ```c
 void home_cb(void *cls, struct sg_route *route) {